Screen#

 print on screen#

-The print on screen block displays text on the robot’s screen at the current cursor position and font.
+The print on screen stack block prints text, numbers, or variable values on the Brain screen at the current cursor position and font.

 when started